 The retail pricing for all sizes of the Bear and Leesa mattresses are listed in the following tables, but shoppers should be aware that the listed retail price is not what most customers actually pay.
 Discounts are common, and it’s usually easy to find a coupon or other promotion if you are shopping online.

-Of all the offerings from Bear and Leesa, the most affordable is the Bear Mattress.
-Next on the list is the Leesa Original.
-Both of these are solid values for all-foam mattresses, and the Bear Mattress is particularly economical.
+Of all the offerings from Bear and Leesa, the most affordable are (in order) the Studio by Leesa, Bear Original, and Leesa Original.
+All three of these are solid values for all-foam mattresses, and the Bear Original is particularly economical.
 The Bear Pro is the most expensive all-foam bed from these two companies, but it is still priced competitively with comparable mattresses on the market.

 Viewed as a whole, Bear tends to win out versus Leesa when it comes to pricing, but the Leesa mattresses are still reasonably priced and provide real value for shoppers who are drawn to the design or features offered by Leesa.